For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Adult Price: £28

-Drummond Castle Gardens are one of Scotland's undiscovered treasures and used as a stand-in for the gardens of Versailles in Season 2 of Outlander.
-Enjoy a guided walk through these magnificent gardens with a local expert before returning to Dundee for an evening at leisure.
+Drummond Castle Gardens is one of Scotland's undiscovered treasures and used as a stand-in for the gardens of Versailles in Season 2 of Outlander.
+Enjoy a guided walk through these magnificent gardens with our Local Specialist, before returning to Dundee for an evening at leisure.

 Adult Price: £24